A-to-Z Guide to Selling a House With Asbestos and How to Disclose It in 2026

 Compare the steps we’ve discussed for selling your home to a typical buyer with a sale to a real estate investor:

-• Because an investor handles most of the details of the transaction for themselves, the process takes much less time than a traditional sale
+- Because an investor handles most of the details of the transaction for themselves, the process takes much less time than a traditional sale.

-• An all-cash purchase of your home removes the time-consuming lender’s underwriting process and the possibility that your buyer doesn’t get approved
+- An all-cash purchase of your home removes the time-consuming lender’s underwriting process and the possibility that your buyer doesn’t get approved.

-leaving your home during showings, and waiting to find a buyer who’s not afraid of dealing with asbestos
+- You avoid the time and expense of marketing your home to the public, leaving your home during showings, and waiting to find a buyer who’s not afraid of dealing with asbestos.

-• When you sell to an investor, you won’t have to pay typical closing costs including commissions which can be expensive
+- When you sell to an investor, you won’t have to pay typical closing costs including commissions which can be expensive.

 However, to make their desired profit margins, they need to buy homes below market value which is why they look for properties that need work.
-This means an investor will not pay market value for your home.

-How to Get the Best Offer from an Investor?
+How to Get the Best Offer From an Investor

 When selling your property with asbestos as is for cash to an investor, you still want to get the best offer possible and deal with a reputable investor rather than someone looking to take advantage of a distressed homeowner.